Doing Practical Ethics

 Overview: Doing Practical Ethics is a skills-focused textbook suitable for a variety of Ethics courses.
 Much as Logic textbooks teach argument skills by demonstrating and then giving students exercises to develop their skills, Doing Practical Ethics provides carefully scaffolded demonstrations and practice opportunities for many of the component argument skills required for engaging in practical ethics.

 Most chapters of Doing Practical Ethics have 3 components: (1) a clear explanation (with many examples) of a specific skill for analyzing, evaluating, or constructing moral arguments; (2) Demonstration Exercises with sample solutions that students can use to check their comprehension; and (3) additional Practice Exercises (which instructors can assign as homework) that help students further hone their skills.
 (Some of my published work on wisdom discusses empirical and philosophical evidence for this deliberate practice approach.)

-Coming soon: instructor's website with instructor's manual, which includes sample answers to all the Practice Exercises and detailed sample syllabi and lesson plans illustrating two possible ways to use the book (as a standalone text for a skills-based Bioethics course, and in a Contemporary Moral Problems course paired with the reader College Ethics).
+Instructor's manual with sample answers to all the Practice Exercises and detailed sample syllabi and lesson plans illustrating two possible ways to use the book (as a standalone text for a skills-based Bioethics course, and in a Contemporary Moral Problems course paired with the reader College Ethics).

 Webinar: "Teaching Practical Ethics" -- Ian and I briefly explain and illustrate the rationale behind our skills-based approach in the book.